Lesson 2: How to maximise your savings with the Optimal Savings Model

 Variable rates are subject to change over the course of your account’s lifetime.
-The changes are made due to flux in the economy and if the Reserve Bank of Australia (RBA) lowers or raises the industry benchmark.
-Not all banks change their interest rates at the same time, so some will tend to have higher/lower rates than others.
+The changes are due to economic fluctuations and if the Reserve Bank of Australia (RBA) lowers or raises the industry benchmark, known as the RBA Cash Rate.

 The standard variable rate is the base interest rate that an account has with no bonuses put on top.
 This is the minimum interest rate you can get with that account (unless rates are lowered).

-The maximum interest rate is the most you can get from the account, calculated by adding bonus interest to the standard variable rate.
-This rate can only be achieved by meeting the criteria for attaining that bonus interest rate.
+The maximum interest rate is the most you can get from the account, calculated by adding bonus or in some cases, introductory interest rates to the standard variable rate.
+This rate is typically awarded if the account holder meets certain criteria.
+For example, bonus interest may be awarded if a certain amount is deposited into the account each month or if no withdrawals are made.

 If you meet a certain criteria, you might be awarded a bonus interest rate on top of your account’s standard one.
 The criteria ranges from being a new customer to loyalty bonuses for monthly deposits or having your transaction account with a specific bank.